divshot/divshot-cli/README.md

 divshot auth:token
 ```

 Print out your access token.
-This token is used to authenticate you with the Divshot api.
+This token is used to authenticate you with the Divshot API.

 ### config